ABH421 Programming and Scheduling

 Assessment: Programming and Scheduling Report

-You are required to work in a group to produce a programming and scheduling report for a residential or commercial building refurbishment or construction project.
+You will work in a group to produce a programming and scheduling report for a residential or commercial building refurbishment or construction project.
+The report must demonstrate the application of industry-standard programming and scheduling techniques, including activity identification, resource allocation and levelling, sequencing logic, and schedule analysis using appropriate project planning software.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.